IllusionMods/KoikatsuModdingTools/README.md

 How to create hair as an accessory with KK_HairAccessoryCustomizer compatibility.

 #### Clothes Example
-How to create a clothes mods.
+How to create a clothes mod.

 #### MaterialEditor Shader Example
 How to compile a shader and configure it for use with KK_MaterialEditor.